 The UC Hastings MSL for Health and Science Professionals is a one-year program designed for individuals who do not seek to practice law, but who instead want to equip themselves with a more sophisticated understanding of legal reasoning and doctrine.
 The MSL program for Health and Science Professionals is a compelling alternative or addition to a Masters in Public Health.

 The UC Hastings MSL degree will give you the tools you need to maximize your impact.
-To learn more about the MSL for Health and Science Professionals, please watch our video or check out the profiles of our inaugural class which includes doctors, researchers, and other leaders in their fields.
+To learn more about the MSL for Health and Science Professionals, please watch our video.
 The MSL for Health and Science Professionals is supported by the UCSF / UC Hastings Consortium on Law, Science & Health Policy.

 Professor David L. Faigman is the faculty advisor for the UC Hastings MSL for Health and Science Professionals and will meet with each MSL student individually for academic counseling.